 - Travel warrant If you are going by car.

 - The right clothes for the weather (check forecast).
 Make sure you have enough with you (luggage weight limit is 22kg/48lbs).

-- RAMQ card (you and your escort) or temporary card, and hospital card if you have one.
+- RAMQ card (you and your caregiver) or temporary card, and hospital card if you have one.

 - One valid ID card with photo, or 2 valid ID cards without photo.

 - C-PAP machine, portable oxygen concentrator, insulin (carry-on, so it doesn’t freeze) if you use them.
 Advise the CMC if you are travelling with a C-PAP machine.